 But the reality is, off-page SEO won’t do much good if you don’t pay attention to the fundamentals – on-page SEO.

-Smart SEO practitioners know that on-page optimization should be constantly prioritized.
+Smart SEO professionals know that on-page optimization should be constantly prioritized

 And because the search landscape is ever-evolving, it’s important to make sure your on-page SEO knowledge is up to date.